 Your South Australian water allocation, licence, trade and permit information in one place

-mywater is a new 24/7 online water management system and customer portal, which will be introduced in South Australia in late 2022.
+mywater is a new 24/7 online water management system and customer portal, which will be introduced in South Australia in the near future.

 mywater has been developed with input from stakeholders including growers, irrigators, water traders, brokers, financiers, bore drillers and those in the dam construction sector.
 They asked for a range of improvements to the state’s ageing water management system. mywater is the solution.